straps-workshop/2021/content/home/Camera-Ready.md

 publish form that you can find here: https://www.springer.com/gp/computer-science/lncs/conference-proceedings-guidelines.

-Here is the information you need eventually to fill the form: " Fatma Outay, Hye-young Paik, Amira Alloum, Hakim Hacid, Marinella Petrocchi, Mohamad Badra, Amin Beheshti, Xumin Liu, Abderrahmane Maaradji.
+Here is the information you need eventually to fill the form: TBD.
-The companion of the 18th International Conference on Service Oriented Computing, ICSOC 2020, Dubai, United Arab Emirates, December 14-17, 2020".
+The companion of the 19th International Conference on Service Oriented Computing, ICSOC 2021, Dubai, United Arab Emirates, November 22-25, 2021".

 Do not hesitate to write to [straps.icsoc@gmail.com](mailto:straps.icsoc@gmail.com) if you have further questions.